rurban/perl-compiler/ramblings/blogs-optimizing-4.md

-In the [third part](http://blogs.perl.org/users/rurban/2012/10/optimizing-compiler-benchmarks-part-3.html) I got 4.5 times faster run-times with perl-level AELEMFAST optimizations, and discussed optimising array accesses via no autovifification or types.
+In the [third part](http://blogs.perl.org/users/rurban/2012/10/optimizing-compiler-benchmarks-part-3.html) I got 4.5 times faster run-times with perl-level AELEMFAST optimizations, and discussed optimising array accesses via no autovivification or types.

-Optimising array accesses showed the need for autovifification detection in B::CC and better stack handling for more ops and datatypes, esp. aelem and helem.
+Optimising array accesses showed the need for autovivification detection in B::CC and better stack handling for more ops and datatypes, esp. aelem and helem.

 But first let's study more easier goals to accomplish.
 If we look at